Giving

 Ways to Give Now

 Giving by cash or check is simple and effective.
-Please make checks payable to ‘Community Foundation of Shelby County‘ and on the check’s memo line or in an accompanying note, list the name of the charitable fund to receive the giftg.
+Please make checks payable to ‘Community Foundation of Shelby County‘ and on the check’s memo line or in an accompanying note, list the name of the charitable fund to receive the gift.
 Our mailing address is:

 Community Foundation of Shelby County